-Facebook, which first sold shares to the public a month ago, has been making acquisitions (FB) to bring on talented developers, add features to the site and bolster the company’s mobile offerings.
+Facebook, which first sold shares to the public a month ago, has been making acquisitions (FB:US) to bring on talented developers, add features to the site and bolster the company’s mobile offerings.
 Since the beginning of April, Facebook has agreed to purchase photo-sharing site Instagram, location-based application Glancee and social-gifting company Karma.

-Facebook rose (FB) 4.7 percent to $31.41 at the close in New York, marking a gain of 15 percent over the past three trading days.
+Facebook rose (FB:US) 4.7 percent to $31.41 at the close in New York, marking a gain of 15 percent over the past three trading days.
 The stock is still 17 percent lower than its initial public offering price of $38 on May 18.

 To contact the reporter on this story: Ari Levy in San Francisco at email@example.com

 To contact the editor responsible for this story: Jillian Ward at firstname.lastname@example.org